Felixstowe railway station: History

 On 13 July 1891 Princess Augusta Victoria of Schleswig-Holstein, wife of Kaiser Wilhelm II of Germany and a relative of Queen Victoria, arrived on a train at Felixstowe Beach station.
 She and five of her children stayed in the town on holiday until 6 August.
 This gave the town a boost as a holiday resort.
 Although the population of the town in 1891 was only 3,507 development was increasing along the higher ground north of the Beach station.
-By now the railway line had been purchased by the GER which set about obtaining powers in June 1893 to divert the railway to Hamilton Road and build a station there.
+By now the railway line had been purchased by the GER which set about obtaining powers in the Great Eastern Railway (General Powers) Act 1893 (56 & 57 Vict. c. lii) in June 1893 to divert the railway to Hamilton Road and build a station there.
 The new Town station was opened on 1 July 1898 by Lord Claud Hamilton, the chairman of the railway company.
 The direct line from Trimley to Felixstowe Beach was closed and all trains then had to reverse at the Town station before continuing their journey.